ADOT Blog

 When the crew arrived at the vast parking lot of the North Phoenix Baptist Church, some last-minute adjustments were made.
 This included styling the inside of the flatbed’s wheels with lights and placing some Christmas gifts on top of the sleigh.

-During the parade, Jerry’s crew was joined by three elves who rode in the sleigh and more than 20 ADOT volunteers walked the 2.5-mile parade route and handed out treats and goodies to the folks lined up to watch the festivities.
+During the parade, Jerry’s crew was joined by three elves who rode in the sleigh, while more than 20 ADOT volunteers walked the 2.5-mile parade route and handed out treats and goodies to the folks lined up to watch the festivities.

 ADOT was just one of dozens of organizations with bright, colorful floats lighting up Central Phoenix for this annual tradition.